 Glossary of Terms Related to Glucose Level Range Estimator for Exercise

-• Glucose Level: The concentration of glucose in the blood, typically measured in mg/dL.
-For instance, a level of 100 mg/dL is considered normal fasting glucose.
+- Glucose Level: The concentration of glucose in the blood, measured in mg/dL.
+For instance, a level of 100 mg/dL is a typical fasting reading.

 Frequently Asked Questions (FAQs) about the Glucose Level Range Estimator for Exercise

-1. How does the calculator determine the adjustment factors?
+1. How does the calculator decide the recommended range?

 2. Can this calculator replace my glucose meter?